 What is Demand Planning?

 You're trying to figure out how many products to make next quarter.
-Make too little, you lose sales and, customers go to competitors, and your revenue target gets missed.
+Make too little, and you lose sales, customers go to competitors, and your revenue target gets missed.
 Make too much, and millions of dollars sit idle in warehouses collecting dust while your cash flow evaporates.

-Then there are compound problems.
-Overstock one quarter creates inventory carrying costs that are eaten into margins.
+Then there are compounding problems.
+Overstocking one quarter creates inventory carrying costs that eat into margins.
 Stockouts damage customer relationships and take months to rebuild.
-Get it wrong consistently, and you're either bleeding money or constantly firing crises on the production floor.
+Get it wrong consistently, and you're either bleeding money or constantly fighting firing on the production floor.

-This balancing act is demanding planning.
-Done right, it's the difference between a lean, responsive supply chain and one that ties capital, misses deadlines, and frustrates everyone involved.
+This balancing act demands careful planning.
+Done right, it's the difference between a lean, responsive supply chain and one that ties up capital, misses deadlines, and frustrates everyone involved.

 In this guide, you'll learn what demand planning actually involves, why it matters more than you might think, and how to approach it without getting lost in buzzwords.